What Is Mike Lindell's Net Worth?

 Lindell became a Trump supporter after meeting with the then-presidential candidate in August 2016.
 Mike later said:

-"When I met with Donald Trump, it felt like a divine appointment, and when I walked out of that office I decided I was going to go all in."
+"When I met with Donald Trump, it felt like a divine appointment, and when I walked out of that office, I decided I was going to go all in."

 Lindell attended the final presidential debate as well as Trump's inauguration, and he has spoken at Trump rallies and the 2019 Conservative Political Action Conference.

 In 2019, he met with Trump about the issue of opioid addiction, and he was in attendance when the then-president signed the SUPPORT for Patients and Communities Act, which dealt with opioid use disorder.
 During the beginning of the COVID-19 pandemic, Mike temporarily changed the focus of the My Pillow factories from bedding products to face masks at the Trump administration's request.
 Around that time, Lindell appeared at a White House COVID-19 press conference, and he became the Minnesota campaign chair for Trump's 2020 re-election campaign.
-During the pandemic, Mike has promoted oleandrin, a toxic plant extract, as a COVID-19 cure, and he is a board member of Phoenix Biotechnology, a company that manufacturers products that contain oleandrin.
+During the pandemic, Mike has promoted oleandrin, a toxic plant extract, as a COVID-19 cure, and he is a board member of Phoenix Biotechnology, a company that manufactures products that contain oleandrin.

 Election Conspiracies